onoyima/alx-higher_level_programming/0x1C-makefiles/README.md

-# C - Makefiles BY onoyima boniface
+# C - Makefiles Project by Boniface

 In this project, I practiced writing Makefiles.